-Α Excellent 4.0 Quality Point Per Credit Hour
+A Excellent 4.0 Quality Point Per Credit Hour

 A- 3.67 Quality Point Per Credit Hour

 B+ 3.33 Quality Point Per Credit Hour

 В Good 3.0 Quality Point Per Credit Hour

 B- 2.67 Quality Point Per Credit Hour

 C+ 2.33 Quality Point Per Credit Hour

 \mathbf{C} Passing 2.0 Quality Point Per Credit Hour

-F Failing 0.0 Quality Point Per Credit Hour
+\mathbf{F} Failing 0.0 Quality Point Per Credit Hour

-I Incomplete a sturequi grade the f stude recei Appr the o dean grade is granted by the instructor when udent has failed to complete course irements on schedule.
-An incomplete is must be removed by mid-semester of following regular semester unless the ent has applied in writing and has ved an extension for a specified time.
-I would of requests for renewal will be at ption of the faculty member and school.
-Any incomplete grade not removed in the stated time will become an F grade
+I Incomplete This grade is granted by the instructor v

+This grade is granted by the instructor when a student has failed to complete course requirements on schedule.
+An incomplete grade must be removed by mid-semester of the following regular semester unless the student has applied in writing and has received an extension for a specified time.
+Approval of requests for renewal will be at the option of the faculty member and school dean.
+Any incomplete grade not removed within the stated time will become an F grade at the next semester midpoint.

-IP In Progress Passing
+IPIn Progress Passing